 How are morphine withdrawal and morphine detox treated?

 For many patients, part of the detox process involves taking a medication in lieu of the morphine.
-This is called medication-assisted detox or MAT.
-Medications typically offered for MAT include Suboxone, Methadone or buprenorphine.
-Individuals may also receive various counseling and therapy services.
+This is called medication-assisted treatment or MAT.
+Medications typically offered for MAT include Suboxone, Methadone, buprenorphine, naltrexone, and naloxone for opioid overdose emergencies.
+Individuals may also receive various counseling and therapy services as part of their substance abuse treatment.

 How long does morphine detox last?